Boomerang Kids in the Pandemic: How High-Income Families Are Their Own Safety Net

 Our findings suggest that high-income families have acted as an economic support for their nonemployed young adult children who are without families of their own during the COVID-19 pandemic.
 This economic support from their families has likely enabled boomerang kids to stay nonemployed for longer periods of time compared to young adults living away from their parents and to be more selective about the jobs they do take.
 Probably at least in part because they can afford to wait and choose, young adults living with their parents are much less likely to take or keep jobs in occupations with a high risk of COVID-19 exposure.
 We find that this behavior is consistent across different levels of education.
 The patterns documented in this article for boomerang kids represent additional evidence of the pandemic’s having unequal economic effects among young workers.

-- As in reported answers when asked about their major activity in the preceeding week.
-Return
+- As in reported answers when asked about their major activity in the preceding week.
+Return to 3

 - Aaronson, Stephanie, and Francisca Alba.
 2020.
 “Unemployment among Young Workers during COVID-19.”
 Brookings (blog).
 September 10, 2020. https://www.brookings.edu/research/unemployment-among-youngworkers-during-covid-19/.